 Pont Roche makes you discover its region

-In a remarkable hilly and wooded site, surrounded by a French garden, the castle boasts a decor created by Roger de Rabutin, Count of Bussy.
-Cousin of Madame de Sévigné, author of the Histoire amoureuse des Gaules, Roger de Rabutin expressed, during his exile in Burgundy, on the walls of his castle, his displeasure with the Sun King and the nostalgia of his tumultuous loves.
-The Salle des Devises, the Salon des Hommes de Guerre, the Galerie des Rois, the Tour Dorée, and Bussy's bedroom are the testament of the most famous libertine of the Grand Siècle.
+Set in a remarkable hilly and wooded site, surrounded by a formal garden, the château boasts a décor created by Roger de Rabutin, Comte de Bussy.
+A cousin of Madame de Sévigné and author of the Histoire amoureuse des Gaules, Roger de Rabutin expressed his displeasure with the Sun King and his nostalgia for his tumultuous love affairs on the walls of his château during his exile in Burgundy.

 Visit of the cellars with Bruno SOTTY